 The Charleston economy continues to be sound and growing.
-The economic boom is most evident in the vast, newly connected lands of Daniel Island and Cainhoy.
+The economic boom is most evident in the vast, recently connected lands of Daniel Island and Cainhoy.
 Just to the east and north of peninsular Charleston, these areas were annexed in 1991 into the city of Charleston.
-Daniel Island, which is 4,500 acres, is now being developed as a planned, environmentally sensitive community.
+Daniel Island, which is 4,500 acres, was developed as a planned, environmentally sensitive community.

 Charleston also offers a wealth of job opportunities.
 Throughout the area, the Charleston Regional Development Alliance was responsible for securing more than 4,585 new jobs, including those at the Nucor steel plant and Mikasa, a manufacturer of tabletop products.

 More than eight million tons of cargo pass through the Port of Charleston every year.
 As the largest cargo port on the Southeast Atlantic and Gulf coasts (the seventh largest container port nationwide), the port directly and indirectly employs an estimated 17,000 people.

 Throughout history, Charleston has stood as the cultural capital of the South.
 The performing arts are well represented here with a symphony orchestra, community theater groups, and several ballet companies.
 The Gibbes Museum of Art and numerous art galleries display the city's impressive appreciation for visual pleasures.
 The abundant examples of architectural preservation, showing the city's longstanding heritage of building excellence and craftsmanship, also bear witness to this esthetic awareness.